ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 Why use actions?
 ~~~~~~~~~~~~~~~~~~

-The general idea of the **actions**, in brief, is to encode an operation
+The general idea of the **actions** is - in brief - to encode an operation
 you perform over the telescope in a single class.
 One may ask, why not
 just a single method in a facade or a wrapper?
-Or also, why do not
+Or also, why not
 just directly call Tango commands from the test script?
 Here there follow
 some reasons.